A level results day 2020

 My results don’t look right – is it worth getting my papers remarked?

-Be aware that there is a charge for getting your papers remarked, although sometimes your school will pay for this, so ask them first before writing any cheques.
+Normally, the process below would operate, and you would need to be aware that there is a charge for getting your papers remarked, although sometimes your school will pay for this, so ask them first before writing any cheques.

 You will be refunded the money if your grade changes, although it’s important to remember that your grades can go down as well as up.